openshift/enhancements/enhancements/network/upgrades-with-ovn-ic.md

 CNO starts phase 2 by rolling out multizone ovnkube-node.
 Each node getting its ovnkube-node image updated will now run in its own zone with its own local ovnkube stack (ovnkube-controller, nbdb, northd, sbdb, ovn-controller) and will consider all other nodes as remote.
 Reversely, the rest of the cluster will consider this node as remote.

 Once that is done, CNO will deploy the multizone ovnkube-control-plane deployment on master nodes.
-The ovnkube-control-plane pods only run ovnkube-cluster-manager: the three instances elect a leader, which will allocate IP subnets to nodes in a centralized manner.
+The ovnkube-control-plane pods only run ovnkube-cluster-manager: the two instances elect a leader, which will allocate IP subnets to nodes in a centralized manner.
+Beware that up to 4.14.13 there were three instances of ovnkube-control-plane pods.

 At this point of phase 2, the cluster runs:
 - multizone ovnkube-node (distributed per-node OVN stack)